 - Parents: watch your heads if you follow the kids on the play structure.
 There are some spots where you need to duck through tunnels and you won’t want to whack your head when you look up!

-- Open year-round (10am-DUSK daily, except for City-recognized holidays)
+- Open year-round (March to October 10AM-6PM, November to February 10AM-DUSK, except for City-recognized holidays)

 - Holidays observed:

 - Park closed on: Easter Sunday, Thanksgiving, Christmas, New Year’s Day

 - Closed early at 3pm on: 4th of July, New Year’s Eve

 - FREE – my contact at Irvine says: “No entry fee whatsoever.
 Free play should be free.”